KSMO-TV: KSMO-TV: The independent rebuild

 The ABRY overhaul brought KSMO-TV credibility it had previously lacked.
 The station made an intensive push to become the market's sports station, picking up rights packages including Kansas, Kansas State, Missouri, and UMKC basketball, Kansas City Blades hockey, and—starting in 1993—65 Kansas City Royals baseball games each year, which was more than longtime rightsholder WDAF-TV had ever carried in its 13-year relationship with the franchise.
 In its last year, WDAF-TV had especially strained to juggle the Royals and NBC programming: Johnny Carson's final nights of The Tonight Show and several NBA playoff games in 1992 were seen on a tape-delayed basis to accommodate baseball telecasts.
 To woo the Royals, the station telecast a baseball game between Kansas and Wichita State just to prove that it could commit to the sport.
 The changes paid off: in 1993, twice as many Kansas City TV viewers watched KSMO-TV for more than 15 minutes per month than had done so just three years prior.
 Its total market share was seven percent, far better than the three percent registered in May 1990, before the ABRY acquisition.

 KSMO-TV also profited from a major change elsewhere in the Kansas City television market.
 As a result of a group affiliation agreement between Fox and New World Communications, the Fox affiliation moved from KSHB-TV to WDAF-TV in September 1994.
-WDAF-TV, however, did not take Fox Kids programming; the entire network lineup moved to channel 62, making the station the only one in the market programming for kids and fueling large viewership increases, particularly in the early evening hours.
+WDAF-TV, however, did not take Fox Kids programming; the entire lineup moved to channel 62, making the station the only one in the market programming for kids and fueling large viewership increases, particularly in the early evening hours.
 This also left syndicators of children's TV shows desperate for their programs to air in Kansas City to have to accept less-than-ideal time slots for their programs: general manager Jim McDonald was offered $100,000 in advertising support to place a children's show on KSMO-TV's schedule before 6 a.m., and he described the challenge of accommodating Fox Kids, The Disney Afternoon, and the forthcoming UPN Kids as "fit[ting] so many ten-pound turnips into a five-pound sack".

 Meanwhile, the Royals relationship grew somewhat strained midway through.
 In 1994, the national television rights to Major League Baseball moved to a new arrangement known as The Baseball Network, with games on ABC and NBC; this led to more nationally telecast games than the previous CBS national rights agreement.
 As a result, in June, KSMO-TV sued the Royals for breach of contract, objecting to having lost its exclusivity over Royals telecasts; the loss of prime-time games to The Baseball Network meant that the station's commitment to a minimum number of telecasts was filled by more day games.
 Further, the station charged in the suit that the ABC and NBC affiliates were charging less for advertisements in their Royals games than KSMO-TV.
 The lawsuit never went to trial and was settled out of court that December.